Cheese Board Burger

 - Ground beef – I like ground round for burgers, as the ratio of lean meat to fat makes for a really tender burger without being too greasy.
 If you prefer a turkey burger, you should check out my turkey burger salad!

 - Brie cheese – Brie is a soft and creamy French-style cheese.
-It’s a staple for me on most cheese boards, and it melts like a dream on a burger.
+It’s a staple for me on most cheese boards (and Savory Baked Brie), and it melts like a dream on a burger.

 - Fig preserves – I always have some sort of fruit preserve or jam on my cheese boards, and using fig preserves as the “condiment” for this burger added a nice touch of sweetness to balance all of the savory flavors.
 Extra fig preserves can be used to make heart jam cookies.